Periklismant/oPIEC/README.md

 - Finally, oPIEC is executed for each of the generated files.
 The final output, produced by oPIEC, is stored in the /oPIEC_output folder and denotes the maximal intervals during which the event takes place.

 The parameters of each script can be adjust for the desired experiment via the declarations at the top of the script's code.
 You may refer to the comments in the script files for more usage instructions.

+### File Description

+- The /src folder contains the source code of Prob-EC and oPIEC.
+There are currently two versions of Prob-EC which use a different event description to accommodate both human activity recognition and maritime monitoring.
+A user may define a custom event description, using the available examples as a template, to employ Prob-EC in a different domain.
+Currently, there is one version of oPIEC written in Python, while a Scala version will be available in the future.
+There is no need to modify the code of oPIEC by use case.
+However, the parameters of oPIEC (e.g. probabilistic threshold, working memory size, etc) should be adjusted depending on the application.
+- /inputDatasets contains:
+	- the 'examples' folder which includes selected parts of the datasets for testing Prob-EC and oPIEC right away.
+	- Two '.txt' files with instructions for downloading and using the full datasets.
+- /scripts contains executable scripts for running the example datasets.
+- /Prob-EC_output contains the output of Prob-EC in the format before ('raw' subfolder) and after ('preprocessed' subfolder) a preprocessing step.
+- /oPIEC_output contains the final output of oPIEC.
+There is a separate file for each fluent-value pair.

 ### Documentation